sarick-story/story-llm-influence-experiment/README.md

 The project consists of several steps:

-1. Train a small GPT-Neo (125M) model on a subset of OpenWebText
+1. Train a TinyLlama-1b model on a subset of OpenWebText
 2. Compute influence factors for the trained model
 3. Calculate influence scores for specific prompts
 4. Visualize and analyze the most influential training examples
 5. Preview the dataset

+## Hardware Requirements

+This project is best run on a machine with at least one NVIDIA A100 GPU (or equivalent) due to the memory requirements of training and analyzing the TinyLlama-1b model.

 ## Setup